 The benefits of Instagram Stories for brands are truly endless.
 For starters, Stories are displayed at the top of follower timelines where users already look daily.
 Brands can use stories to capture behind-the-scenes insider posts that may not be as “high-quality” as regular posts.
 And you don’t have to worry as much about posting content that aligns with the “aesthetic” of your brand or your Instagram page when it comes to Stories.

 Instagram also makes it easy to experiment with different types of content in the Stories feature, like photos, short video, rewind video, live video, or Boomerangs.
-You can use tools like Canva and InVideo to create amazing images and videos for your stories.
+You can use tools like Canva or InVideo or Envato or Clipchamp to create amazing images and videos for your stories.

 You can also tag other accounts in Stories, which is great if you’re collaborating with another brand or influencer.
 Face filters, Boomerangs, text, or stickers make it easy to edit images or create fun, eye-catching visuals.